ansible-collections/community.sops/docs/docsite/rst/guide.rst

 .. code-block:: bash

-    # Install sops on Ansible controller
+    # Install SOPS on Ansible controller
     $ ansible-playbook community.sops.install_localhost

-    # Install sops on remote servers
+    # Install SOPS on remote servers
     $ ansible-playbook community.sops.install --inventory /path/to/inventory

 Installing community.sops in an Execution Environment
 -----------------------------------------------------

-When building an execution environment containing community.sops, please note that by default sops is not automatically installed.
+When building an execution environment containing community.sops, please note that by default SOPS is not automatically installed.
 This is due to a limitation of the dependency specification system for execution environments.
-If you are building an execution environment that contains community.sops, you should make sure that sops is installed in it.
+If you are building an execution environment that contains community.sops, you should make sure that SOPS is installed in it.

 The simplest way of ensuring this is to use the ``community.sops.install_localhost`` playbook.
 When defining an execution environment, you can add a ``RUN`` additional build step to your ``execution-environment.yml``: